- Can you become a potent inspirational force for others?

 - Knows how to deal with an opponent (that pesky audience member who asks scary questions).

 - Can get back on his feet after dealing with the opponent.
-(Hint: Subtly turn attention away from a scary question.
+(Hint: Subtly turn attention away from a difficult question.
 Gracefully accept you don’t know, crack a joke and move on.)

 - Keeps the show running with a smile, no matter what happens!

-The trick to achieving this is to have a handy stream of positive distractions ready: jokes, stories, inspirational quotes, personal anecdotes and they’re like.
+The trick to achieving this is to have a handy stream of positive distractions ready: jokes, stories, inspirational quotes, and personal anecdotes.
 They can help you pace your session.

-You see, public speaking basics are not just about your expertise on the main topic; the way you engage your audience off the topic also matters.
+Public speaking basics are about more than just your expertise on the main topic; how you engage your audience off the topic also matters.
 Training to be a public speaking techniques Ninja (as advised above) empowers you to play this right.

-Let us give you the straight truth here: you are unlikely to deliver a Mark Antony speech with your first few attempts (unless you ARE Mark Antony reincarnated!)
+Let us give you the straight truth: you are unlikely to deliver a Mark Antony speech with your first few attempts (unless you ARE Mark Antony reincarnated!)

 Hence it’s worthwhile inviting friends over for the first couple of times.
 They could help you: